Microstigmus: Larva interaction

-The biology/anatomy of the larva has unique characteristics (associated only with Microstigmus) that reveal evolutionary features.
+The anatomy of Microstigmus larvae has unique evolutionary characteristics.
 One is the conical supranal process which is potentially an adaptation for obtaining the prey provisions stuck on the walls of a nursery cell.
 During the larval stage, there also is a complete lack of spinnerets which indicate that a pupal stage with a cocoon is not present in some species of Microstigmus (M. xylicola nests have been found with pupa present).
 The spinulose lobe of the mandible is not like most and is a possible modification for ingestion of collembolans.
-Other aspects of Microstigmus biology are shared with other genera in the family Crabronidae such as antennal papillae, lack of galeae, and tridentate mandibles which indicate close relation to Spilomena and distant from Ammoplanus.
-While these characteristics presently differentiate the genera, they may change in future as more specimens are being collected for study.
+Other aspects of Microstigmus biology are shared with other genera in the family Pemphredonidae such as antennal papillae, lack of galeae, and tridentate mandibles which indicate close relation to Spilomena and distant from Ammoplanus.

 Adult/nest interaction

 A typical worker female exhibits repetition of select behaviors, mainly with a purpose of sustaining the colony.
 They would forage for food for the young which can range from decaying dead insects and bodily fluids of paralyzed insects to decaying fruit.
 Adults usually feed off nectar as their primary source of nourishment but in some colonies such as M. nigrophthalmus the adults feed off the secretion of the larva (a form of defecation).
 Adults deliver the food to the young through a process called trophallaxis.

 Adults also inspect the nest, clean by ejecting excess material, and silk which is reinforcement of the nest structure through adding silk to the petiole.
 More rarely, individuals would partake in nest defense, usually from small arthropods, and mate where a female and a male would exit the nest joined at the genitalia.

 Before leaving the nest, the adults generally make an inspection walk around the nest and will also perform the same task upon returning, generally to make sure the nest is in good order and not damaged in any way.
 Another potential reason for the inspection routine could be to check for parasites around the nest.
 Along with the inspections, adults also perform the maintenance routes where the wasps remove particles and waste and check the integrity of the nest.
 Females occasionally will apply silk to reinforce the nest surface, pedicel and attachment point between the leaf and pedicel.